Margarete Gallinat

 Oberaufseherin Margarete Gallinat (born 1894, date of death unknown) was the chief supervisor at Kamp Vught, Netherlands.
 She later became a supervisor at Ravensbrück concentration camp.

 Life

 Gallinat was born in 1894 in East Prussian Puntigam.

 Work as Oberaufseherin

 In April 1940, Gallinat read a newspaper ad for Aufseherin and decided to apply.
 Two months later she started in Ravensbrück, where she worked until the summer of 1943, eventually becoming deputy Oberaufseherin.
+Survivor testimony stated that she led test victims away to be executed, beat them with her whip and threw stones at them.